itu-square/quantify_linux_errors/notes/notes.md

       ~ the UM (Linux User Mode) arch o TTV: DERIVED and CAPABILITY features will never be chosen by `make randconfig`, and lots of configurations will never be created.
+      ~ Write about why I do not cross compile, and what archs I can compile for